peter-dye/pong/README.md

 - `Public inbound ports`: Allow selected ports.
 - `Select inbound ports`: Check SSH and HTTP.

-On the disks tab:
+On the Disks tab:
 - `OS disk type`: Standard SSD.
 A premium SSD won't make a difference here since a game runs only in memory.

-On the management tab:
+On the Management tab:
 - `Enable auto-shutdown`: Uncheck this to turn it off.

-At this point you can to the create and review tab and create the virtual machine.
+At this point you can to the Create and Review tab and create the virtual machine.
 When you press the create option, you will be prompted to download the private key.
 Download this and save it to a safe location, if you loose it, you will not be able to SSH into your virtual machine.